 IBAN is not your bank account number, and it doesn’t replace it whatsoever.
-It only helps to provide additional information.
-Some countries like Germany and France require this number for any payment sent from overseas while in others, such as the USA, Australia, and Canada, the number is optional.
+It only helps to provide additional information on a transaction.
+Some countries like Germany and France require this number for any payment sent from overseas, while in others, such as the USA, Australia, and Canada, the number is optional.

 In this post, you’ll learn more about an IBAN and possibly know why and when it’s needed.